Soumyadipta2020/Bulk_Upload_and_validation-RShiny/README.md

-# Bulk_Upload_and_validation-RShiny
+# Bulk Upload & Validation - RShiny
-Bulk Upload multiple files and their validation in RShiny
+Bulk Upload of multiple files and their validation in RShiny